syndit/com.synditcorp.ruleengine/docs/index.md

 Note the field values set to null.
+Also, note the use of the compositePassFlags ArrayList in the expression.

 Here is an example of an "and" rule: